 If a child stops thumb sucking before the loss of baby front teeth and the arrival of adult front teeth, most or all of the damage may disappear.
 However, if the habit persists, there may be lasting damage.

 Some parents try home remedies to break the habit.
 Common methods include:

-Thumb sucking is also a deep-rooted behavior and may need more than these remedies offer.
-The child's desire to stop will determine the success of any intervention.
+Thumb sucking is a deep-rooted behavior and may need more than these remedies offer.
+The child's desire to stop will determine the success of any method.